List of Zoey 101 characters: Dana Cruz

-Dana (Kristin Herrera) is one of Zoey's roommates who appears only in Season 1.
-Dana is a tomboy and good at sports, particularly basketball, skateboarding, and sleeping; she hates when people wake her up.
-She frequently argues with her roommate Nicole Bristow.
+Dana Cruz (Kristin Herrera) is one of Zoey's roommates who appears only in Season 1.
+Dana is a tomboy and good at sports, particularly basketball and skateboarding.
+She also loves to sleep, hates to wake up, and considers mankind's greatest invention to be the snooze button on her alarm clock.
+Dana frequently argues with her roommate Nicole Bristow.

 Dana's confrontational attitude is comparable to that of Logan Reese, whom she could not stand, although both have quite a bit in common and went to a school dance together.
 Dana has a strong-willed personality and will often try to do things herself, as shown in the episode "Jet X." She tends to be thuggish, very aggressive, and lazy.
 Dana can be devious and knows how to mess with Logan.

 In Season 2, Dana accepted a European student exchange program to study in Paris, leaving the rest of the series.
 She was initially written to be Logan's girlfriend, but the role was given to Quinn Pensky.
 Dana appeared in a total of thirteen episodes, all in Season 1.
 In "The PCA Survival Guide," her name is mistakenly Dana Ramsey.
 She is a slob according to Nicole but she can sometimes be sweet.
-It's unknown if Zoey or anyone else at PCA kept contact with her afterward.
+It's unknown if Zoey or anyone else at PCA kept in contact with her afterward.
 She appeared on "PCA Confidential" but only in flashbacks.

 The character was written off the series after Nickelodeon thought that Herrera looked too old for the part.
 Dana has the second-fewest appearances of all the main characters in the series, present for all of Season 1 and not seen again.

+Dana did not appear in Zoey 102, though her name was mentioned when Danielle, Chase's new girlfriend, mistook Zoey for her.